wultra/powerauth-webflow/docs/Basic-Definitions.md

 ### Authentication method choice

 The user becomes authenticated and there are multiple choices available for the next authentication method (which is usually performing authorization, not authentication).
 The next authentication method is executed based on user choice.
+This approach is used in non-SCA authentication methods.

+### Authentication instrument

+The user has a choice of using different authentication instruments (SMS, mobile token, hardware token, etc.).
+The chosen authentication instrument influences how authentication / authorization is done.
+This approach is used in SCA authentication methods.

 ### Next step of an operation